Who to call if the power goes out

 In most instances, the best thing to do is call your transmission and delivery utility and report the emergency, whether it be a power outage or downed power line.
 Your utility will know how to respond to an electrical outage regardless of the season.
 However, it’s especially important for safety reasons that all homeowners and renters know who to call if there is a power outage.

-You can easily find out who your utility is by looking at your bill, or you can check out the following five Texas utilities and see if you live within their service area:
+You can easily find out who your utility is by looking at your energy bill, or you can check out the following four Texas utilities to see if you live within their service area:

 800-259-5544 (East Texas)

 Report an outage here or by calling 888-313-4747